Skip to content

 17. After the video is processed and uploaded to YouTube, wait an additional several minutes to 1 hour for the automatic captions feature to become available, depending on the length of the video.
 Proceed to the instructions on how to edit YouTube's automatic captions.

-18. It is important to note that if you use YouTube's video editor to trim your video, you should first trim the video, and then, follow the steps on how to edit YouTube's automatic captions.
-This is to ensure that the captions will sync with the spoken word in the video.
+18. It is important to note that if you use YouTube's video editor to trim your video, you should first trim the video and then follow the steps to edit YouTube's automatic captions.
+This ensures that the captions will sync with the spoken word in the video.

 Edit YouTube's Automatic Captions